yuvalmGS/gigaspaces-wiki-jekyll/xap97net/indexing.markdown

 ## Inheritance

 By default, a property's index is inherited in sub classes (i.e. if a property is indexed in a super class, it is also indexed in a sub class).
-If you need to change the index type of a property in a subclass you can override the property and annotate it with `\[SpaceIndex\]` using the requested index type (to disable indexing use `None`).
+If you need to change the index type of a property in a subclass you can override the property and annotate it with `\ajepaaaSpaceIndex\ajepbbb` using the requested index type (to disable indexing use `None`).

 # Indexing at Run-time